 Since joining Kline & Specter, Williams has worked on a number of important personal injury, medical malpractice and whistleblower cases.
 He was made a partner in 2017.

-In his most recent case, decided in January 2018, Williams represented a whistleblower in litigation that resulted in a $16.2 million judgment against Orthopaedic and Neuro Imaging LLC for submitting false claims for Medicare reimbursement.
+Williams represented a whistleblower in litigation that in January 2018 resulted in a $16.2 million judgment against Orthopaedic and Neuro Imaging LLC for submitting false claims for Medicare reimbursement.
 The decision by a federal judge in Delaware found the company administered contrast dye during MRI scans on patients without required supervision by a physician.
 Under terms of the U.S. False Claims Act, the whistleblower's reward in the case was $2.9 million.
 (Read the government news release)

-In a previous case, Williams represented a whistleblower in litigation in which an Arizona health system agreed to pay the United States government $5.85 million to resolve claims it overbilled Medicare using inflated employee work hours.
+In another whistleblower matter, Williams represented a relator in litigation in which an Arizona health system agreed to pay the United States government $5.85 million to resolve claims it overbilled Medicare using inflated employee work hours.
 The whistleblower in the case was to receive a $1.17 million reward.
 (Read news release)

 In a personal injury matter, Williams was co-counsel in a case that resulted in a $10 million settlement in 2014 for the family of a 21-year-old mechanic who was crushed to death beneath a truck at a Philadelphia-area refinery.
 The lawsuit alleged that the refinery failed to implement vehicle maintenance procedures in compliance with government standards.